-Remarketing is perhaps the most powerful feature of Google AdWords which has the power to boost your conversions dramatically.
+Re-marketing (also known as re-targeting) is perhaps the most powerful feature of Google AdWords which has the power to boost your conversions dramatically.

 Although, due to its complexity, not many users know how to use it, although almost all marketers are aware of it or have heard about it.

-In this article, we will discuss AdWords remarketing in detail and explain how it works.
+In this article, we will discuss AdWords re-marketing in detail and explain how it works.

 We assume that our readers have the basic understanding of pay per click advertising or PPC and due to this there is no need to dwell on what is Google AdWords or how it works.

-Remarketing allows you to show your ads to users who have already visited your website or landing page in the past.
+Re-marketing allows you to show your ads to users who have already visited your website or landing page in the past.

 Soon you start to see ads about that product while watching YouTube videos, or browsing an unrelated blog post.

-This happens due to remarketing as the product page which you visited had a remarketing google tag installed on it which remembers your IP address through browser cookies.
+This happens due to re-marketing as the product page which you visited had a remarketing google tag installed on it which remembers your IP address through browser cookies.
 And once you leave the website, google remarketing ads will follow you whenever you visit a site which is displaying ads from Google.

-With AdWords Remarketing you can not only serve your past website visitors but can also reach users who may have interacted with your YouTube Videos or channel, your mobile apps, and can also target your email subscribers.
+With AdWords re-marketing you can not only serve your past website visitors but can also reach users who may have interacted with your YouTube Videos or channel, your mobile apps, and can also target your email subscribers.

-Remarketing itself can be divided into following further categories:
+Re-marketing itself can be divided into following further categories:

-For example, if you sell golf clubs, then with dynamic remarketing you can show your ads to a visitor when he is visiting a popular golf site.
+For example, if you sell golf clubs, then with dynamic re-marketing you can show your ads to a visitor when he is visiting a popular golf site.

-For example, you can decide to show your ads to visitors who browsed products with a value of more than $100 on your site or show the ad to a user who added some items to shopping cart on your site but didn’t proceed to checkout within last 7 days.
+For example, you can decide to show your ads to visitors who browsed products with a value of more than £100 on your site or show the ad to a user who added some items to shopping cart on your site but didn’t proceed to checkout within last 7 days.

 With this you can show your ads next to search results to a person who visited your site.

-Video remarketing allows you to show ads to users who have interacted with your YouTube channel or videos.
+Video re-marketing allows you to show ads to users who have interacted with your YouTube channel or videos.

-Google AdWords allows you to add emails of people who have subscribed to your mailing list and with email list remarketing you can show your ads to these users.
+Google AdWords allows you to add emails of people who have subscribed to your mailing list and with email list re-marketing you can show your ads to these users.

 Very few buyers end up purchasing a product or service when they visit a website for the first time.
 Indeed, first time visitor conversion rates are in the range of 1-2% according to most studies.

-So, each time a past visitor of your site sees your AdWords remarketing ad, he is essentially interacting with a marketing touch point set up by you which will remind him again of your product and may convince him to revisit your site to buy the product in question.
+So, each time a past visitor of your site sees your AdWords re-marketing ad, he is essentially interacting with a marketing touch point set up by you which will remind him again of your product and may convince him to revisit your site to buy the product in question.

-Although like anything else in life, remarketing also has its own learning curve and you must be ready to spend the time required in learning various features of remarketing if you are serious about it.
+Although like anything else in life, re-marketing also has its own learning curve and you must be ready to spend the time required in learning various features of re-marketing if you are serious about it.

-Even before starting your remarketing campaign, you will need to add Google’s remarketing tag to your website, which is essentially a code snippet much like other snippets used by different analytics software.
+Even before starting your re-marketing campaign, you will need to add Google’s re-marketing tag to your website, which is essentially a code snippet much like other snippets used by different analytics software.

-Here are some simple steps to help you in setting up a remarketing campaign:
+Here are some simple steps to help you in setting up a re-marketing campaign:

 Login to your AdWords account and click on the tools option at the top right corner.
 After this you will need to click on the “Audience Manager” button, which is located under the shared library option as shown in the image below.

 Now, click on the “Audience Sources” button on the left-hand menu:

 You will be able to see various tag options which you can use as AdWords allow you to use a Google AdWords or Google Analytics tag for running your remarketing campaign.

 Although, if you are interested in running personalized ads, then you must go for the second option as shown in the image below:

 Just click continue and you will be able to see the AdWords tag generated according to the data collection option selected by you.
-It will be similar to the tag shown in this image:

-Now, all you need to do is to add this code to your site and you are ready to launch your remarketing campaign.
+Now, all you need to do is to add this code to your site and you are ready to launch your re-marketing campaign.

 Before proceeding to this step, you must make sure that the tag is working properly on each page of your site and you can use Google Tag Assistant for verifying your AdWords Tag.